taysir17/Jobify/README.md

 ### **For Recruiters**
 - **Job Post Management**: Add, modify, and delete job offers with specific requirements.
-- **Candidate Recommendations**: Receive AI-driven recommendations for candidates with transferable skills.
+- **Candidate Recommendations**: Receive recommendations for candidates with transferable skills.
 - **Job Application Notifications**: Get notified when candidates match job requirements.
 - **Resume Feedback**: Receive insights on the candidates’ resumes and their matching scores.